 The Moon Area School District is responsible for locating, identifying and educating school-aged students requiring special programs or services.
-If anyone in the community is aware of a child who is in need of special services and/or programs, please notify the Moon Area School District Director of Special Education Michael A. Haslett at 412-264-9440 (ext.
+If anyone in the community is aware of a child who is in need of special services and/or programs, please notify the Moon Area School District Director of Pupil Services Michael A. Haslett at 412-264-9440 (ext.
 1114).

 The district as prescribed by section 1402 of the school code, routinely conducts screenings of a child’s hearing (kindergarten, 1st, 2nd, 3rd, 7th, and 11th grade), visual acuity (every year beginning with kindergarten), Body Mass Index screening (kindergarten through 12th grade), and screening for speech and language skills (when a referral is made by parent, teacher, or Child Study Team).